nebil-ben-mabrouk/Prostor-Stream-Groupings/README.markdown

 Before using Prostor-Stream-Grouping, it is recommended to be familiar with the concepts of [Apache Storm](http://storm.apache.org/).

-A stream grouping allows data to be transmitted from the instances of a source component to the instances of a target component (a component can be a spout or a bolt).
+A stream grouping allows data to be streamed from the instances of a source component to the instances of a target component (a component can be a spout or a bolt).

 In particular, Prostor-Stream-Grouping defines:

-1-  LocalGrouping, which allows the instance of the source component to communicate with the LOCAL instances of the target component ( i.e., target instances deployed on the same host as the source ones).
+1-  LocalGrouping, which enables the instances of a source component to communicate with the LOCAL instances of the target component ( i.e., target instances deployed on the same host as the source ones).

-2-  LocationAwareGrouping, which allows a location-aware communication between the instances of the source component, with those instances of the target component SPECIFIED BY THE DEVELOPER of Storm topologies.
+2-  LocationAwareGrouping, which allows a location-aware communication between the instances of a source component, with those instances of the target component SPECIFIED BY THE DEVELOPER (of Storm topologies).

 ## Using LocationAwareGrouping